python-babel/flask-babel/docs/index.rst

 Translation Domains
 -------------------

-By default, Flask-Babel will use "messages" domain, which will make it use translations from the ``messages.mo`` file.
+By default, Flask-BabelEx will use "messages" domain, which will make it use translations from the ``messages.mo`` file.
 It is not very convenient for third-party Flask extensions, which might want to localize themselves without requiring user to merge their translations into "messages" domain.

-Flask-Babel allows extension developers to specify which translation domain to use::
+Flask-BabelEx allows extension developers to specify which translation domain to use::

-    from flaskext.babel import Domain
+    from flask.ext.babelex import Domain

     mydomain = Domain(domain='myext')